 Thought leadership and selling are not synonymous.
 This is where many B2B businesses go wrong.
 Thought leadership is about establishing your brand as a trusted authority figure in your area of expertise.

-You want to differentiate yourself from the competition by providing knowledge and market insight – NOT by discussing what discount you’re offering or product that was recently launched.
+You want to differentiate yourself from the competition by providing knowledge and market insight – NOT by discussing what discount you’re offering or a product that was recently launched.

 Sales jargon will only dilute your message and contaminate your ability to become a thought leader.
 We see this happening a lot on platforms like LinkedIn.